greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/modules/pgml.html.md

 where:

-- `transformer` is the huggingface sentence-transformer name
+- `transformer` is the huggingface sentence-transformer name.
-- `text` is the input to embed
+- `text` is the input to embed.
-- `kwargs` is a set of optional arguments passes as JSON key-value pairs
+- `kwargs` is a set of optional arguments passes as JSON key-value pairs.

 ### <a id="pgml_transform"></a>pgml.transform()